Perspective | The incredible story of how 1,700 handwritten cards came from across the world for a group of D.C. hospital workers

 Your work is vital and I appreciate it.

-In the coming days, those thank-you cards will end up in the hands of doctors, nurses and the many other staff members who work at Howard University Hospital.
+On Thursday, those thank-you cards will end up in the hands of doctors, nurses and the many other staff members who work at Howard University Hospital.

 People are sending thank you cards to the Capitol’s cleaning crew.
 They deserve our gratitude.
 And more.